joshuaabrookuk/joshuaabrookuk/README.md

 <div><p><i>The skills and processes practised at Makers include </i></p></div>

 * Following the TDD process, I write robust code that grows from simplicity, giving me a solid footing for any new project, language or framework, such as our first group project in Rails using Rspec and Capybara.
-* Keeping code DRY means I can share readable, refactored, clear, clean code with other developers working on the project, from Node components to entier classes.
+* Keeping code DRY means I can share readable, refactored, clear, clean code with other developers working on the project, from Node components to entire classes.
-* Adhering to Agile processes means that I am efficient and effective the rigid structure of which aided communications and relations during our first group project in JavaScript.
+* Adhering to Agile processes means that I am efficient and effective, the rigid structure of which aided communications during our first group project in JavaScript.
 * I can learn Independently and stick to my schedule to grow successfully, as demonstrated throughout the Makers Bootcamp and in my projects post Bootcamp
 * Experienced in Pair programming and Mobbing which involved cross-functional collaboration to get the team on the same page, helping build stronger connections and processes.
 This also built up my confidence.
 * Utilize effective Debugging process ‘Tighten loop & Get visibility’, which was very effective when working with new frameworks and languages especially Javascript and Node